junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor shoots him a pained look.
 "I'm hoping not anymore." he says simply, his eyes lingering on Amy's back for a moment too long.

 The four of them fall quiet for a brief moment, only hearing the tiny tinkling sound from the Tardis.
-And then it beeps loudly, with a red flashing sign.
+And then it beeps loudly, with a red flashing sign shining on the screen.
+The ceiling is rounded by a circle of red light shortly after.

 They jump to their feet toward the console.